 Amy has been a performer since she was 3 years old.
 Having danced and sung her way through her teenage years and early 20’s, she gained lead roles in musicals, dance productions and even a couple of TV commercials.
 More recently Amy has showcased her talents hosting Karaoke Nights on the Eyre Peninsula and performing at various events including the main stage at Tunarama in Port Lincoln!

-Although theatre has always been her passion and strength it hasn’t stopped her from branching into the acoustic gig scene and over the last 3 years music tutoring (voice and piano).
-Now, on maternity leave, with a family of 6 at home to maintain she escapes occasionally to sing something more interesting than The Wiggles!
+Although theatre has always been her passion and strength it hasn’t stopped her from branching into the acoustic gig scene music tutoring (voice and piano).
+Now, working part-time, working towards a psychology degree and wrangling a family of 6 she escapes occasionally to sing something more interesting than The Wiggles!